 - Another great parameter you can measure is your heart rate variability or HRV.

 A cardio belt functions like a portable ECG.
 The HRV is an important parameter for general heart health.
 Simply put it is the time how quickly your heart can respond to the external environment.

 Most cardio belts come together with an app to track all your parameters, like burned calories, total km, min and max HR and many more.

 I like this belt by Polar*.
 I used it nearly two times per week while running and am very satisfied with it.
 It is easy to use, seems to be very precise and works well with the app.

 Juggling is a ton of fun.
-And you will be the king of any party to come if you start juggling some knifes or plates without forewarning.
+And you will be the king of any party if you start juggling some knives or plates without forewarning.

-For your nerve system it is a monstrous task to combine the visual and motor stimuli that quick.
+- For your nervous system it is a monstrous task to combine the visual and motor stimuli that quick.

-There are an even few studies which researched neuroplasticity and juggling, juggling and brain atrophy and juggling and Alzheimer.
-Interestingly they could link it and find positive effects of juggling (and particular any movement as a conclusion) to these pathologies.1 I use these juggle balls*.
+There are even a few studies that researched neuroplasticity and juggling, juggling, and brain atrophy and juggling and Alzheimer’s disease.
+Interestingly they could link it and find positive effects of juggling (and particular any movement as a conclusion) to these pathologies.1

 I love minimal/ barefoot shoes!